 JOHN GRANT: Choosing my favourite song is an easy one for me - on "Rainy Night House", I just felt completely understood.
 I feel like she is very special, to understate the issue greatly.
-The combination of the songwriting craft and the level of vocal ability mixed with virtuosity on the guitar, and the choices of sounds and backing vocals and everything, is overwhelming.
+The combination of the songwriting craft and the level of vocal ability mixed with virtuosity on the guitar, and the choices of sounds and backing vocals and everything, all the production, is overwhelming.
 I was working in a record shop in Denver, I think, when I was introduced to her.
 I didn't think it was for me and I didn't get into her until much later.
 I think the first record I heard of hers was Blue, in California.
 I had a boss at the record store and he told me I needed to get Blue and Court And Spark.
-I was trying to get my own band going and I wanted to be like Radiohead.
-Later, when I moved to New York, and was working on my first solo record, Tim Smith, the former singer of Midlake, gave me a bunch of Joni Mitchell albums.
-The first one was Ladies Of The Canyon and I listened to it while walking around Brooklyn, and on the subway, and just fell deeply, deeply in love with her.
-5 WOODSTOCK LADIES OF THE CANYON, 1970
+I was trying to get my own band going at the time and I wanted to be like Radiohead.
+Later, when I left Texas and moved to New York, and was working on my first solo record, Tim Smith, the former singer of Midlake, gave me a bunch of Joni Mitchell albums.
+The first one he gave me was Ladies Of The Canyon "Willy', to this day, breaks my heart when I hear it..."
+GRAHAM NASH and I took that back and listened to it while walking around Brooklyn, and on the subway, and just fell deeply, deeply in love with her.
+5 WOODSTOCK Ladies Of The Canyon, 1970 HENRY DILTZ,

-HENRY DILTZ,

-PHOTOGRAPHER: I first met

-Joni at Mama Cass's house, when

-she had a picnic for Eric Clapton.

-He'd come to town with Cream

-and didn't know anybody, so she
+PHOTOGRAPHER: I first met Joni at Mama Cass' house, when she had a picnic for Eric Clapton.
+He'd come to town with Cream and didn't know anybody, so she invited him to meet some friends.

-"Willy', to this day, breaks my heart when I hear it..."

-GRAHAMNASH

-invited him to meet some friends.
 One of them was David Crosby and he brought this new girl with him he'd found in Florida and flown to LA to record her first record.
 We were all sitting out under the trees and Joni sat there and played the whole album.
 Eric was spellbound.
 He was staring at her fingers, transfixed by her tunings.
-I would see Joni around at friends' houses for dinner, or the Troubadour.
-One day, we went round her house down the hill from me on Lookout Mountain Avenue.
-She was leaning out of the window, with her elbows on the sill, relaxed, talking to my partner, Gary Burden, which allowed me to shoot about 50 pictures of her over 10 minutes or so.
+I would see Joni around at friends' houses for dinner, or The Troubadour.
+One day, we went round her house down the hill from me on Lookout Mountain Avenue, she was leaning out of the window, with her elbows on the sill, relaxed, talking to my partner, Gary Burden, which allowed me to shoot about 50 pictures of her over 10 minutes or so.
 But "Woodstock" is a special song to me, partly because I was Michael Lang's photographer at Woodstock.
-In all, I spent two-and-a-half weeks at Woodstock, photographing the building of the stage onwards, to the festival itself.
+In all, I spent two and a half weeks at Woodstock, photographing the building of the stage onwards to the festival itself.
 Joni couldn't make it, of course, and was stuck in her hotel room.
-So she

-wrote the song; this idyllic metaphor for the concert rather than the reality.

-6 THE CIRCLE GAME LADIES OF THE CANYON, 1970
+So she wrote the song; this idyllic metaphor for the concert rather than the reality.
+6 THE CIRCLE GAME Ladies Of The Canyon, 1970